-This tag provides the best results on small fish between 30cm and 60cm fork length.
+This tag provides the best results on small fish and sharks between 30cm and 60cm fork length.
 Research has shown us that fish that are tagged under 30cm have a decreased survival rate due to the stresses caused by the tags and we urge you to stick to our 30cm minimum limit.
-Note that it is 30cm fork length in fish with a forked tail and 30cm total length in fish without a forked tail (see diagrams on pages 9).
-The D-tags are inserted with a stainless steel needle applicator, slimmer than the A-tag needle applicator.
+Note that it is 30cm fork length in fish with a forked tail and 30cm total length in fish without a forked tail (see Diagram 3 on page 7).
+The D-tags are inserted with a stainless-steel needle applicator, slimmer than the A-tag needle applicator.
 The tag is inserted into a fish in the same manner as the A-tag is inserted.
-See diagrams on page 8 and refer to DVD.
+For further information please refer to our instructional videos online.